-Of key importance has been the development of improved asset management plans (AMPs).
-This has allowed both the Infrastructure and Financial strategy to be developed through a number of iterations, such that the infrastructure strategy can be supported by an affordable and sustainable financial strategy.
+Of key importance has been the development and improvement of asset management plans (AMPs).
+These AMPs have allowed the Infrastructure Strategy and Financial Strategy to be developed through a number of iterations.
+These strategies show that the Infrastructure Strategy can be supported by an affordable and sustainable Financial Strategy.